 Zepeda continues to grow and one day plans to start his own company.

-Noe has had a rough time coming up the academic ladder, after having lost both parents to cancer at a young age, Noe struggled to finish high school in good standing.
-However, a strike of luck crossed Noe's path soon after graduating from high school.
-Noe embarked on his higher education journey at Santa Barbara City College, when he was accepted into the Running Start program the summer of 2006.
-Due to his high grades and commitment to the program, he was awarded the Student of the year award, which fueled his motivation to continue with his dream of becoming an engineer thereafter.
+Noe has had a rough time coming up the academic ladder, after having lost both parents to cancer at a young age he struggled to finish high school in good standing.
+Noe embarked on his higher education journey at Santa Barbara City College when he was selected to be in the Running Start program the summer of 2006.
+Due to his high grades and commitment to the program, he was awarded the “student of the year” award, which fueled his motivation to continue with his dream of becoming an engineer thereafter.

-Early on while in SBCC Noe struggled to continue his good standing in the rigorous math and science courses as he also held a full-time job.
+Early on while in SBCC Noe struggled to continue his good standing with the rigorous math and science courses as he also held a full-time job.
 Soon after realizing he was in need of support he joined MESA, where he found a second family of other individuals who had similar goals and backgrounds.
-Noe became a regular member of MESA and eventually joined SHPE, where he served as an active board member along with Neftali, Luis and Juan when SHPE received the “club of the year” award in 2011.
-After SBCC, he continued with his higher education in California State University, Northridge, where he earned his bachelor’s degree in Electrical Engineering with an emphasis in power, which has prepared him for the high and changing demands of the tech industry.
+He quickly became a regular member at the MESA center and eventually joined SHPE, where he served as an active board member along with Neftali, Luis and Juan when SHPE received the “club of the year” award in 2011.
+After SBCC, he transferred to California State University, Northridge, where he earned his bachelor’s degree in Electrical Engineering with an emphasis in power, which has prepared him for the high and changing demands of the tech industry.